foqrul1/obsidian-notes/SSL.md

 ### Now We Will Learn SSL CERTIFICATE

 for secure our connection using both Symmetric and Asymmetric encryption, we can use SSL Certification.
 Because using Symmetric encryption both client and user use same key so that, it's a high chance to leak data or change Data by MMA(Man in the middle attacker) person.
 Moreover, if we use Asymmetric encryption the user don't know the sender(client data) details. so there is a high chance to MMA change encrypted data.
 SSL certificates comes to solve the issue.
-SSL certificate take the
+SSL certificate(lets say, name e.g lets encrypt) take the data to encrypt.
+"Lets Encrypt" encrypt the data and also